 What causes armpit pimples

 There are two main causes behind those pesky bumps under your arms that look (and often feel) like zits: ingrown hairs and folliculitis.
 "Ingrown hairs happen when the hairs in that armpit area become bent or twisted so that they aren't coming out of the skin properly, which can cause localized inflammation and tenderness," she says.
 "You can also get folliculitis, which is when you have inflammation.
 This happens either due to friction from wearing certain clothes that are rubbing in the area, or from a localized bacterial infection around the follicles."
 These can look like small pimples, cysts, or even boils."
+(Side note: bacteria is also the reason why armpits smell.)

 These conditions usually pop up in the form of one-off bumps, and are fairly easy to treat on your own (more on that, below).
 If you're experiencing recurrent, painful breakouts under your arms, though, it may be due to a condition called hidradenitis suppurativa.
 Similar to facial acne, this condition is characterized by microscopic plugs in your pores.
 But, this is much different than typical pimples—it's an inflammatory medical condition, and you'll want to book an appointment with a board-certified dermatologist to come up with a treatment plan.